-IP TAKE: Although its grants primarily go to presenting organizations in the western region of the US, the individuals and groups that benefit from the actual funds can come from anywhere in the world.
+IP TAKE: Although its grants primarily support presenting organizations in the western region of the US, the individuals and groups that benefit from the actual funds can come from anywhere in the world.

 PROFILE: Western States Arts Federation gets its name because it brings artists to western states.
 The organization seeks to assist “state arts agencies, arts organizations, and artists in their quest to serve diverse audiences, enrich lives of local communities, and provide access to the arts and arts education for all.”
-Dance Grants are awarded through the TourWest program.
+The foundation conducts grantmaking for dance-related projecsts are awarded through its TourWest program.

 Strong applicants will have a solid history of successfully bringing performers to its venue, and will have a well-articulated plan, including collaborations with other presenting organizations in the region—meaning that the time and costs for those traveling dance programs will amount to maximum performance and exposure.

-Past dance programs presented through TourWest grantees include: Michael Mao Dance (based in New York, NY) presented by the Skagway Arts Council in Skagway, AK; Aspen Santa Fe Ballet (based in Aspen, CO) presented by the Maui Arts & Cultural Center in Kahului, HI and the Kahilu Theatre Foundation in Kamuela HI; AXIS Dance Company (based in Oakland, CA) presented by University of Washington in Seattle, WA; Ballet Folklorico Quetzalli de Veracruz (based in Veracruz, Mexico) presented by College of Southern Idaho in Twin Falls, ID; by Caldwell Fine Arts Society in Caldwell, ID; and by the Four Rivers Cultural Center in Ontario, OR.
+Past dance grantees include: Michael Mao Dance (based in New York, NY) presented by the Skagway Arts Council in Skagway, AK, and Aspen Santa Fe Ballet (based in Aspen, CO) presented by the Maui Arts & Cultural Center in Kahului, HI among many others.

 TourWest applications are an online process, and due at the beginning of April each year for performances starting the following September.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).